 Bike safety is very important when you head out for a ride.
 This includes the basics such as wearing helmets and pads regardless of your age and skill level.
 A fall from a bike can cause a serious injury if you hit your head, a knee, or an elbow.
 New York law requires anyone 14 or under to wear a helmet; if you’re older than 14, you should also wear a helmet to protect your head and brain.

 When riding, especially with kids, it is always best to ride either on sidewalks or on bike paths that are closed to cars.
 If you decide to ride on the street, if you are with kids, or even other adults, make sure your whole group has a skill level to safely ride together.
 Also, if you are in a group, it is a good idea to assign an order in case you have to line up single-file at any point, so kids aren’t trying to jockey for position.
 Communication amongst riders about road defects, pedestrians, and other cars can also be key to a safe and enjoyable ride.

 Follow the Rules of the Road

 When riding on a street, even for short distances, all riders should be wearing bright clothes and should have reflectors on the wheels of the bike as well as on the front and back of the bike.
-Reflectors on bikes should also follow the same color schemes as lights as reflectors on cars: Red in the back, white in the front and either red or yellow from sides on the wheels.
-Using flashing lights—during day and/or night will make you visible to other bikers and motorists.
+Reflectors on bikes should also follow the same color schemes as lights as reflectors on cars: Red in the back, white in the front, and either red or yellow from sides on the wheels.
+Using flashing lights — during the day and/or night will make you visible to other bikers and motorists.
 Wearing reflective clothing will enhance your visibility to others.